ddsbook/blog/2014/09/mapping-ipv4.md

 enough, those are points on a map.
 How do represent density at that point?
 I think there are three viable options: color (hue), size or opacity (color brightness).
 In my original plot, I leverage the alpha setting on the points.
-Trying to use hue may just get jumbled together since at the world view many of the points overlap and individual colors would be impossible to see. with a hundred thousand+ points, size also will overlap and be indistinguishable.
+Trying to use hue would just get jumbled together since at the world view many of the points overlap and individual colors would be impossible to see. with a hundred thousand+ points, size also will overlap and be indistinguishable.